tdeheurles/homecores/README.md

 This two elements can be found in that [git installer](https://git-scm.com/).
 Other solutions like Cygwin can be used.

-Windows user informations :
+Windows user informations:
   - `git bash`: it uses the cmd.exe.
 You can't resize or copy paste from cmd.exe as you want.
 That is not a problem with windows 10 as the cmd.exe is `usable ...`
-  - `ConEMU`: can be used for a better interaction than the win7 cmd.exe, but there is still issues with it (like the `less` command doesn't appearing correctly)
+  - `ConEMU`: can be used for a better interaction than the win7 cmd.exe, but there are still issues with it (like the `less` command not appearing correctly)
-  - `Cygwin`: it seems to not have problem excepted it's long installation.
+  - `Cygwin`: it seems not to have problem excepted its long installation.
 You can follow the cygwin part of [that guide](http://tdeheurles.github.io/How-to-install-docker-on-windows/#install-cygwin)

 ## Preparing the project